How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 What is A/B testing?

-A/B testing (or split testing) is a systematic method of comparing two versions of a product page, landing page, other web pages, or a marketing campaign to determine which one performs better.
+A/B testing (or split testing) is a method for comparing two versions of a page, message, or design element to determine which performs better.

 A/B test (or split test)